ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 ###  Exceptions
 Don't be afraid to define your own exceptions in your programs, but on the other hand use as much as possible the exceptions predefined by the system.
-For example every search function which fails should raise the predefined exception `Not_found`.
+For example, every search function which fails should raise the predefined exception `Not_found`.
 Be careful to handle the exceptions which may be raised by a function call with the help of a `try ... with`.